NVIDIA/aistore/docs/overview.md

 Gateways can be ad hoc added and removed, deployed remotely and/or locally to the compute clients (the latter option will eliminate one network roundtrip to resolve object locations).

 ## Fast Tier
-AIS can be deployed as a fast tier in front of any of the multiple supported [backends](providers.md).
+AIS can be deployed as a fast tier in front of any of the supported [backends](providers.md).

 As a fast tier, AIS populates itself on demand (via *cold* GETs) and/or via its own *prefetch* API (see [List/Range Operations](batch.md#listrange-operations)) that runs in the background to download batches of objects.